Double Exposure (comedy series): Other projects

 In 2000, Double Exposure returned to CBC for a rare special radio program on the evening of the federal election.

 In 2002, Cullen and Robertson joined with other comedians in the new satirical comedy series Point Blank, which aired on The Comedy Network.
 In November 2004, Cullen and Robertson were inducted into the BC Entertainment Hall of Fame.

 On December 16, 2005, the Double Exposure team appeared on Lorne Elliott's show Madly Off in All Directions on CBC Radio One.
 This was their first appearance on CBC Radio in five years.

 In 2008, Cullen and Robertson launched Gross National Product, a website which features satirical Flash animations.

 In May 2009, they started blogging and podcasting.

 From 2016 until Robertson's death in 2017, Cullen and Robertson produced and starred in Double Exposure's Newzapalooza, a weekly program for AMI-audio.

-Cullen and Robertson's daughter Jennifer Robertson is a comedian and actress, most noted for her role as Jocelyn Schitt in the situation comedy Schitt's Creek.
+Jennifer Robertson, Robertson's daughter from his first marriage, is a comedian and actress, most noted for her role as Jocelyn Schitt in the situation comedy Schitt's Creek.